 To integrate graduate education and research with supervised practice to prepare

-entry-level dietitians with advanced nutrition knowledge and clinical skills to
+entry-level registered dietitians with advanced nutrition knowledge and clinical skills to

 benefit the nutrition and health status of individuals and communities.

-#1 - The dietetic internship program will prepare graduates to be competent entry-level practitioners in the field of dietetics.
+#1 - The DI program will prepare graduates to be competent entry-level practitioners in the field of nutrition and dietetics.

 1.1 At least 80% of program interns complete program/degree requirements within 33 months (150% of program length).

 1.2 Of graduates who seek employment, 75% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 1.3 90% of program graduates take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.

 1.4 The program's one year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionist is at least 80%.

 1.5 At least 90% of responding employers will rate entry-level performance of program graduates as "3=adequately skilled" or "4=highly skilled" on employer survey (based on 4 point scale)

 1.6 100% of graduates will respond that they feel prepared to accept a position with primary responsibility being clinical nutrition on exit interview evaluation.